Kieranheiberg/Photosensor/README.md

 - Run following in command prompt:
    - 'conda activate labjack'          [Should now see '(labjack)' in front of prompt.
 Only needed if using a virtual enviroment]
-   - 'cd 'Export_csv directory' '   [Folder where Export_csv.py and Equations.json are saved]
+   - 'cd "Export_csv directory" '   [Folder where Export_csv.py and Equations.json are saved]
    - 'python Export_csv.py'

 # Troubleshooting